Kalan-Lab/codoff/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

-codoff is largely adapted from the `compareBGCtoGenomeCodonUsage.py` script in the [*lsa*BGC](https://github.com/Kalan-Lab/lsaBGC) suite and presented here separately just to make it easy to install via Bioconda.

-If you have suggestions or feedback, please let us know in the GitHub issues.

 ## Acknowledgments